Post Graduate Diploma in Counselling and Psychotherapy.

-I'm in your corner, helping you face the difficult thoughts and feelings that you’re struggling with, encouraging you to be your authentic self and supporting you every step of the way to get to a better place, emotionally.
+I'm in your corner, helping you face the difficult thoughts and feelings that you’re struggling with, encouraging you to be your authentic self and supporting you every step of the way to get to a better place.

-The following feedback has been kindly provided by clients regarding their experience of counselling at Mind Aloud.
+The following feedback has been kindly provided by clients regarding their experience of counselling with Anita.
 Reviews are reproduced with the kind consent of the individuals.
 Names have been changed to protect client anonymity.

 I stumbled across Anita at Mind Aloud, when all of a sudden out of nowhere I needed help.
 Fear and weakness is what I felt when I reached out to Anita for help.
 But from the first minute of the first session I felt safe, no judgement and trust, the feeling of relief and release after every session was overwhelming and not for one minute did I feel like this was a waste of my time and money.
 Without Anita's help my life might be very different now, and not for the better.
 I will always think of the counselling room as my safe place and in the future if I feel that things are going wayward again I will be straight back.
 I have nothing but praise for Anita, it's a big brave step to admitting you need help but believe me it's the best thing I've done and I will always be forever grateful to Anita.